fangixn/EconWeb/README.md

-# EconNav - Economics Navigation Platform
+# EconWeb - EconNavigator by EconomicsWeb

 A modern, elegant economics resource navigation platform built with Next.js 14, featuring a clean iPhone-inspired design and comprehensive resource curation.